bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 1. Edit the settings in **config.ini**.
 2. Copy the **config.ini** file to the root of the SD card.
 (The SD card capacity should be less than or equal to 8GB and formatted as FAT32)
-3. Insert the SD card in the TFT's SD card slot and restart the TFT by pressing the reset buttion or disconnecting and connecting the power cable.
+3. Insert the SD card into the TFT's SD card slot and restart the printer or press the reset buttion of the TFT.
-4. The TFT will update and store the configuration form **config.ini** file.
+4. The TFT will update and store the configuration from **config.ini** file.
+5. Make sure to remove the SD card from the TFT and restart the printer.

-The config.ini can be edited using a simple text editor (make sure to use UTF encoding) and uploaded again - without the need to upload the firmware or the TFT folder - as long as the firmware is the same version number.
+The config.ini can be edited using a simple text editor (make sure to use UTF encoding) and uploaded again - without the need to upload the firmware or the TFT folder - as long as the firmware and the config.ini have the same version number.

 ## Customization